Trivedism/HospitalDatabase/README.md

 The content is split into a pdf document and one sample data document,

-The pdf contains the problem statement, included tables, queries, functional dependencies, and entity-relationship diagram The excel files contain sample data for the tables mentioned in the pdf
+The pdf contains the problem statement, included tables, queries, functional dependencies, and entity-relationship diagram The excel file contains sample data for the tables mentioned in the pdf